VICE PRESIDENT, HOCKEY OPERATIONS

-Al MacIsaac is in his 13th season as a member of the Blackhawks Hockey Operations Department and his third as Vice President/Assistant to the President, previously serving as Senior Director of Hockey Administration/Assistant to the President.
-He was named to his current position on Sept.
+Al MacIsaac is in his 14th season as a member of the Blackhawks Hockey Operations Department and his fourth as Vice President of Hockey Operations (previously Vice President/Assistant to the President).
+He previously served as Senior Director of Hockey Administration/Assistant to the President before being named to his current position on Sept.
 7, 2010.

 A native of Antigonish, Nova Scotia, MacIsaac was the Buffalo Sabres’ 12th-round draft choice in 1987.
-He attended St. Francis Xavier University in Nova Scotia for four years, where he tallied 112 career points (54G, 58A) in 91 career college games along with 404 penalty minutes.
-He was named St. Francis Xavier University Student Male Athlete of the Year in 1991.
+He attended St. Francis Xavier University in Nova Scotia for four years, where he tallied 112 career points in 91 career college games (54G, 58A) along with 404 penalty minutes.
+He was selected St. Francis Xavier University Student Male Athlete of the Year in 1991.

 After college, he joined the Hampton Roads Admirals as a defenseman for the 1991-92 season and led the team with a +33 plus/minus rating.
 He represented the Admirals in the 1993 ECHL All-Star Game.
 During that same season, MacIsaac made appearances with the American Hockey League’s Baltimore Skipjacks and Cape Breton Oilers.

-In 1993, MacIsaac joined the Norfolk Admirals front office as Assistant General Manager.
+In 1993, MacIsaac joined the Norfolk Admirals front office as the Assistant General Manager.
 He was named General Manager of Hockey Operations for the Admirals in July 1996.
-In 1997-98, the Admirals, then the Blackhawks’ minor league affiliate, won their third ECHL championship.
+In 1997-98, the Admirals, then the Blackhawks’ minor-league affiliate, won their third ECHL championship.
+MacIsaac was inducted into the Norfolk Admirals Hall of Fame in 2008.

-MacIsaac has won six titles in his career, including the Blackhawks 2010 Stanley Cup championship, and three as a player: the Canadian Hockey League Memorial Cup (1986), the ECHL championship (1992) and the Calder Cup (1993).
+MacIsaac has won seven titles in his career, including the Blackhawks’ 2010 and 2013 Stanley Cup championships, and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).

 MacIsaac and his wife, Dawn, have three daughters: Madisson, Delaney and Emersyn.